Skip to content

 CLI reference

-The okapipy command is a Typer application with two sub-apps: nlp and spec.
+The okapipy command is a flat Typer application with four top-level commands.
 Run okapipy --help (or any subcommand with --help) for the canonical, version-pinned usage; this page is a human-readable summary.

 The top-level -v / -vv flag controls log verbosity (INFO / DEBUG).
 Without it, only WARNING and above reach stderr.